RudolfCardinal/whisker_serial_order/whisker_serial_order/docs/source/development_notes.rst

 ``launch_no_console.pyw`` script as per Starfeeder), but have a child console [#childconsole]_...

-.. todo:: this could be improved
+.. todo:: GUI/console problem could be improved.

-.. todo:: also to do – bug w.r.t. deepcopy() and relationships?

 .. rubric:: Footnotes